DHTMLX/docs-diagram/docs/guides/diagram_editor/shapebar.md

 ## Adding items of the same type with different settings

-The library allows you to add several identical items (i.e. items of the same type) with different settings to the shapebar of the editor.
+The library allows you to add several identical items (i.e. items of the same type) with different settings to the Shapebar of the editor.
 To do that, you need to:

 - create separate objects with different configurations for the items of the necessary type.
 You can create as many objects as you need
-- use the *names* of the created objects as the *types* of the items and add them into the sections of the shapebar using the [`sections`](../../../api/diagram_editor/shapebar/config/sections_property/) property
+- use the *names* of the created objects as the *types* of the items and add them into the sections of the Shapebar using the [`sections`](../../../api/diagram_editor/shapebar/config/sections_property/) property

 ## Setting the preview of shapes

-To configure the preview of items rendered in the shapebar of the editor, make use of the [`preview`](../../../api/diagram_editor/shapebar/config/preview_property/) property.
+To configure the preview of items rendered in the Shapebar of the editor, make use of the [`preview`](../../../api/diagram_editor/shapebar/config/preview_property/) property.
 It is an object that contains two attributes:

-- `scale` - (optional) defines the scale of items rendered in the shapebar of the editor, 0.5 by default
+- `scale` - (optional) defines the scale of items rendered in the Shapebar of the editor, 0.5 by default
-- `gap` - (optional) specifies the space between the items rendered in the shapebar, "6px 8px" by default (sets 6px gap for the top and bottom sides and 8px gap for the right and left sides)
+- `gap` - (optional) specifies the space between the items rendered in the Shapebar, "6px 8px" by default (sets 6px gap for the top and bottom sides and 8px gap for the right and left sides)

 ~~~jsx